aidanbx/GraphGurusVault/Garden/Project Solidification 2023-01-31.md

 	- What else should go here?
 - Trevor (Absent): Embedding analysis, Obsidian Development
 	- Obsidian Development
-		- How do we develop in
+		- How do we develop in Obsidian?
+			- If all javascript, can we call other programs/tools?
+			- What does this all look like, what difficulties are there?
+			- What is Obsidian's stack?
+			- Any similar plugins we can steal from?
 		- Can we utilize existing map plugins to display this?
 			- Like fantasy maps or google maps, not KGs
 		- Perhaps there is a KG visualizer that is useful?